iCEY-007/hello-world/README.md

 Honestly, I play way too many games to keep count and I play more indie games than this, I just don't have the time to list them all :p

 ### Reading
-Not gonna do a list this time, I haven't read much (although I might update this gradually as I read more who knows), but I'm currently reading Caraval by Stephanie Garber and my favourite book is Foundation by Isaac Asimov (for now)
+Not gonna do a list this time, I haven't read much (although I might update this gradually as I read more who knows), but I'm currently reading LoTR and my favourite book is Dune.

 ### Movies and TV shows
 Pulp Fiction and Inglorious Basterds are good, but have you ever heard of ***Breaking Bad*** >:3

 also, Death Note is kinda bad but I love it.
 Speaking of anime, FMA:B is good and Horimiya is my comfort show.
+I finished Banana Fish and I am sad.

 ## Coding Experience
-Can kinda do Python and C# (kinda)
+Can do Python and C# (kinda), also some Lua.